ericphann/voice-sentiment-analysis/README.md

 ## ✨ Approach #3: Whisper by OpenAI
 Using OpenAI's Whisper to transcribe text and prompt ChatGPT to classify sentiment.
+Transcribing the audio files into text and running the text through ChatGPT to classify whether the text is positive/negative/neutral.

 ## Evaluation